-The international body that has driven the collection of innovation data over the past 20 years, the Organisation of Economic Cooperation and Development, defines innovation in more detail as the implementation of new or significantly improved:
+The international body that has driven the collection of innovation data over the past 20 years, the Organisation of Economic Cooperation and Development, defines innovation in more detail, as shown in Box C, as the implementation of significantly improved or new:

-- products (good or services) with respect to characteristics or intended uses (e.g. technical specifications, incorporated software, user friendliness, scope of offering, components, materials - processes with respect to production and delivery methods (e.g. techniques, equipment or software) - marketing methods with respect to design, packaging, placement, promotion or pricing - organisational methods with respect to business practices, workplace organisation or external relations.
+- products (goods or services) with respect to characteristics or intended uses (e.g. changing technical specifications, incorporated software, user friendliness, components, or materials - processes with respect to production and delivery methods (e.g. changing techniques, equipment or software) - business methods with respect to business practices, workplace organisation or external relations (e.g. providing employee incentives for time saving ideas) - marketing methods with respect to design, packaging, placement, promotion or pricing (e.g. accessing government programs to enter overseas markets).